Sales Strategy

 When Prospects Won't Share Budget

-Don't Ask: "What's your budget for this?"
+Don't ask: "What's your budget?"

 Or: "Our clients typically invest between $X and $Y depending on [factors].
 Does that align with what you were thinking?"

-When They Say "We're Just Researching"
+When They Say "We're Just Looking"

-When They're Talking to Multiple Vendors
+When They're Comparing Multiple Vendors

 When There Are Multiple Stakeholders

-• "What's most important to each person?"
+• "What's most important to each person involved?"

 The Discovery Meeting Checklist